dalisoft/dev-env/frontend/creact-react-app/README.md

 - Github Pages support (via `npm run deploy`)
 - Fetch is preferred
 - NPM is preferred (because of dependecies resolve)
-- Components are documented with docz (with basic example)
+- Components are documented with react-styleguidist (with basic example)
 - Components are tests with react-test-renderer and Jest (with basic example)
 - Good browser support
 - Good structured (subjective)